cyberphone/CBOR.js/README.md

 ### Design Rationale

-The proposed API is intended to provide CBOR [[RFC8949](https://rfc-editor.org/rfc/rfc8949.html)] "baseline" functionality that can easily be implemented in standard platforms with an emphasis on computationally advanced systems like
+The described API is intended to provide CBOR [[RFC8949](https://rfc-editor.org/rfc/rfc8949.html)] "baseline" functionality that can easily be implemented in standard platforms with an emphasis on computationally advanced systems like